For the design enthusiasts in our network, I have a question for you:

-And for the lean enthusiasts: it’s a way to connect the information that you’d normally put in a value stream map with the user experience.
+And for the Lean enthusiasts: a service blueprint a way to connect the information that you’d normally put in a swim lane diagram or value stream map with the user experience.

 Here are some key elements that structure the service blueprint framework, outlined in the blog post.

 Every blueprint includes these two constructs:

 - Line of interaction: Things that cross this line denote customer interactions with the service.
 These customer interactions take place at service “touchpoints.”
 Touchpoints can be anything from a customer’s conversation with employee, to use of a device, a form, or another interface.

 - Line of visibility: Everything above this line are actions customer can see.
 Everything below the line of visibility are actions the customer cannot see but that contribute to the service.

 Some people add a line of “internal interaction” (between the front line and back office), as well.

 In its simplest form, a blueprint has five sections, or “swim lanes,” that orient around the lines of visibility and interaction: